eight04/worker-vm/README.md

 ## FAQ

+### `NotCapable` error not found

+According to Deno documentation [`Deno.errors.NotCapable`](https://docs.deno.com/api/deno/~/Deno.errors.NotCapable):

+> Before Deno 2.0, this condition was covered by the PermissionDenied error.

+Install `deno` version 2.0 or later should resolve the issue.

 ### The code may terminate the worker

 Although Deno is able to block disk/network access by default, we can't prevent the code from calling `self.close()`.
 If this happens, the worker will be terminated.
 All calls to `vm.run` will timeout.